Initializing and Monitoring APIs

 Initializing APIs

-Java RTO, C, and .NET APIs
+PubSub+ Messaging API for Java RTO, C, and .NET

-JavaScript and Node.js APIs
+PubSub+ Messaging API for JavaScript and Node.js

-Call the function listed in the table below to initialize the JavaScript or Node.js APIs.
+Call the function listed in the table below to initialize the PubSub+ JavaScript API and PubSub+ Node.js API.
 By default, when these APIs are initialized, they include the version 7 behavior profile for backwards compatibility.
 Behavior profiles allow old applications to remain compatible with old versions of the API, while allowing new applications to take advantage of updated recommended defaults.
 When writing a new application, Solace recommends using the newest available profile.
 For example, if version 10 is the newest profile, add the following to the entry point of your application to initialize the API with the version 10 profile and run it with the default property values that Solace recommends at the time of the version 10 release:

 var factoryProps = new solace.SolclientFactoryProperties();